0dan0/qr/docs/control/README.md

 [![apple app store](apple-store-823.png)](https://apps.apple.com/us/app/gopro-app/id1518134202)
 * Precisely setup your cameras with [**Local Date and Time**](./precisiontime) or [**UTC Time**](./precisiontime_utc)
 * Personalize your cameras with [**Owner Information**](./owner)
 * <span style="color:steelblue">**NEW**</span> - Subset of commands for the [**HERO 5 Session**](./session5).
-Hero 5 Session doesn't use the GP1 processor, so it can't do the most of extra feature below.
-It can use QR codes for settings, scheduled captures, including some of the extended time-lapse feature and ownership information.
+Hero 5 Session doesn't use the GP1 processor, so it can't do the most of extra features below.
+It can use QR codes for settings, date & time, scheduled captures, including some of the extended time-lapse feature and ownership information.

 ### Capture Triggers
 * Capture only the interesting moments with [**Motion Detection**](./motion)